 Passport to Peoplehood

-Passport to Peoplehood™ is an new educational resource that raises awareness about the racial, ethnic, and cultural diversity of Jews around the world.
+Passport to Peoplehood™ are educational resources that raise awareness about the racial, ethnic, and cultural diversity of Jews around the world.
 While Jews have always been a multicultural people and have lived all over the world for millennia, educational resources rarely reflect this diversity.

 Passport to Peoplehood, or P2P, strengthens Jewish identity by connecting young people to their rich multicultural heritage, engaging with unique cultures and at the same time understanding the shared universal values that connect Jews.
-We highlight inclusion, diversity and connection as hallmarks of Judaism.
+P2P highlights inclusion, diversity and connection as hallmarks of Judaism.

 The pedagogy underlying Passport to Peoplehood emerged from the success of our educational program at Camp Be’chol Lashon (CBL).
 Each day campers use their ‘passports’ to ‘travel’ to a different country to encounter Judaism through the culture of the Jewish community in that region.